 The laboratory evaluation revealed abnormal results, which included iron deficiency anemiaat 6g/dl, hypocholesterolemia at 0,6 g/l, and hypoalbuminemia at 20 g/l.
-IgA anti-endomysial antibodies were positive (1/10).
-While anti-tissue transglutaminase antibodies (IgA and IgG) and IgGanti-endomysial antibodies were negative.
+IgA anti-endomysial antibodies were positive (1/10).While anti-tissue transglutaminase antibodies (IgA and IgG) and IgGanti-endomysial antibodies were negative.
 Mucosal histopathology revealed villous atrophy, classified as 3A according to Marsh's scale [8].

-showed a resolution of gastrointestinal symptoms and a weight gain.
+The diagnosis of CD was established, and a gluten-free diet was initiated.
+The six months follow-up showed a resolution of gastrointestinal symptoms and a weight gain.
 Additionally, laboratory parameters were within normalrange.
-One year after, the patient polyarthralgia, presented with photosensitivity, alopecia, ascites and lymphopenia (700 cells/mm).
+One year after, the patient polyarthralgia, presented photosensitivity, alopecia, ascites and lymphopenia (700 cells/mm3).
 Serum anti-nuclear antibodies were positive with a titer of 1/160 and a homogeneous pattern.
 The titer of antidsDNA was high at 55 IU/l.
 The kidney function and cardiac exploration did not show any abnormality.
 The diagnosis of SLE associated with CD was made, and the patient started antimalarial drugs in association with oral prednisone 20 mg/dayfollowed by a gradual taper.
 At two-year follow-up, a clinical remission was achieved, gastro-intestinal symptoms were improved and the laboratory parameters were normal.